-If open intervention appendices have the ability to pool comparators, randomization to either an intervention or comparator will occur at an m:1 ratio, where m = the number of interventions currently active in the platform protocol and which the participant is eligible to receive.
-For example, if three interventions are active simultaneously with comparators that can be pooled, and if the participant meets the criteria to receive all three interventions, the allocation ratio at the first step will be 1:1:1 and the second step 3:1 (intervention vs comparator) for an overall randomization ratio of 1:1:1:1.
-If three interventions are available, but a participant is only eligible to receive two of them, the allocation ratio at the first step will be 1:1, and at the second step 3:1 (intervention vs comparator) for an overall randomization ratio of them, the allocation ratio at the first step will be 1:1, and at the second step 3:1 (intervention vs comparator) for an overall randomization vs comparator) for an overall vs of them, the allocation vs comparator) for an overall vs of them, the allocation vs comparator) for an overall vs of them vs comparator) for an overall vs of the vs of them vs comparator) for an overall vs of the vs of them vs comparator) for an overall vs of the vs of them vs comparator) for an overall vs of the vs of the vs of the vs of vs randomization of 1:1:1.
+If open intervention appendices have the ability to pool comparators, randomization to either an intervention or comparator will occur at an m:1 ratio, where m equals the number of interventions currently active in the platform protocol and which the participant is eligible to receive.
+For example, if 3 interventions are active simultaneously with comparators that can be pooled, and if the participant meets the criteria to receive all 3 interventions, the allocation ratio at the first step will be 1:1:1 and the second step 3:1 (intervention vs comparator) for an overall randomization ratio of 1:1:1.
+If 3 interventions are available, but a participant is only eligible to receive 2 of them, the allocation ratio at the first step will be 1:1, and at the second step will be 2:1 (intervention vs comparator) for an overall randomization of 1:1:1.
 Inclusion of a comparator for each intervention enables masking of study participants and clinical personnel to intervention assignment at the second stage.
+Participants randomized to the control comparator will only be included in the analyses of the appendices for which they were eligible.

 Participants assigned to comparator will be considered part of pooled analyses if the intervention was active at the time of their enrollment and they were eligible to receive that intervention.
 This will result in approximately a 1:1 allocation ratio for any intervention to pooled comparator.
+If comparators differ substantially, the comparators will not be pooled.